ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/animations/triggering_css_animations.md

 ## Defining CSS and Keyframes

-You can define CSS in AMP in the follow ways:
+You can define CSS in AMP in the following ways:

 *   Within the `<style amp-custom>` tag inside the head of the document.
 50,000 byte limit.
 *   Inline styles.
 Detract from the 50,000 byte `<style amp-custom>` limit.